daniele77/daniele77.github.io/_drafts/swap-pattern.md

 * `filling` holding the object structure currently retrieving the sensor data,
 * `current` holding the most recent complete acquisition.

-The task of the class `SensorNetwork` is to replace class has the @@@ compito di sostituire current con filling quando ha finito
+The task of the class `SensorNetwork` is to decide when it's time to start a new acquisition and to substitute `current` with `filling` when the aquisition is done.

-@@@ TODO
+(TODO)

 The idea of this pattern is @@@ to have the pass the sensor data structure (@@@) from the producer to the consumers?